About the I-Center

-Given that the I-House was created forty years ago to promote intercultural understanding, is there still a need for it now, in 2012?
+Given that the I-House was created forty years ago to promote intercultural understanding, there still is a need for it now.
 Both past and current residents overwhelmingly agree that there is a need, perhaps even more so now than when the I-House was first created.
 In today's fast-paced, highly mobile globalized society, it is essential for young people to be able to understand and navigate cultural differences.
 The I-House brings those differences close to home.
 It exposes American and international students to things they wouldn't ordinarily experience or know about.
 For example, residents have debates about women not being allowed to drive in Saudi Arabia.

 Living in the I-House has a profound effect on residents, perhaps especially so for the American students.
 Many students develop interests in international careers, become more involved in international clubs, or take internationally-focused courses.
 The close-knit community and living quarters of the I-House forces residents not only to learn how to live with numerous roommates; make joint, mutually beneficially decisions; and cooperate in event-planning; but to talk about and deal with cultural differences on a daily basis.
 Students gain exposure to cultures and differences they may not ever be aware of, and are able to talk about them in a safe and secure environment with their fellow friends.